Principle of scheduling

 - List of scheduling agents

 - Rules relating to Scheduling, the Balancing Mechanism and Recovery of Balancing Charges section 1

 - Implementation guide for data exchanges with RTE for the management of perimeters, the control of achieved volumes and the payment to the supplier within the framework of the Balancing Mechanism

 - GIPSE documentation for declaring balancing perimeters

-- TOPASE documentation for submitting standard balancing bids and forecast dispatch schedules (current version)
+- TOPASE documentation for submitting standard and specific bids and forecast dispatch schedules

 For any questions, please contact email@example.com.